SamuelWestvain/BS-Lang/Readme.md

 MIT License — free to slay, remix, and ship.

-> "Sometimes you gotta go delulu to go Turing complete byotch."
+> "Sometimes you gotta cook to go Turing complete byotch."
 > – *BS Scrolls, Chapter 6: Verse 9*

+<b> PS: If you encounter an error — To bad, So sad! </b>